panchomb/ie-exercise-3/modules/healthcare-apis/workspace/fhirservice/README.md

 | [`smartProxyEnabled`](#parameter-smartproxyenabled) | bool | If the SMART on FHIR proxy is enabled. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

-### Parameter: `name`

-The name of the FHIR service.

-- Required: Yes
-- Type: string

-### Parameter: `workspaceName`

-The name of the parent health data services workspace.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `accessPolicyObjectIds`

 List of Azure AD object IDs (User or Apps) that is allowed access to the FHIR service.
 - Required: No
 - Type: array
 - Default: `[]`